 Supporting Guidance: employer compliance: guidance by subject: letter of offer: acceptance

-- the employer/contractor invited to make an offer for consideration by HMRC see COG914505 onwards.
+you must invite the employer or contractor to make an offer for consideration by HMRC, see COG914505 onwards.

-Once received it must be accepted by HMRC in order to form a legally binding contract.
+Once received, the letter of offer must be accepted by HMRC in order to form a legally binding contract.

 - check it thoroughly, see COG914535.

-In cases of doubt or difficulty, contact TAA for advice (see COG904770).
+In cases of doubt or difficulty, contact TALA for advice (see COG904770).

 Under no circumstances is self authorisation allowed.